Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Results and discussion

+From our simulations, we can therefore conclude that the negative excess kurtosis is likely the result of the presence of shallow traps.
+The long-lived population responsible for early positive kurtosis could have the same origin, as traps cause longer-lived populations that can survive until the next laser pulse arrives \cite{magdaleno_role_2025}.
+Importantly though, long-lived phonon populations provide an alternative explanation for the early positive kurtosis.
+Our analysis highlights the challenge that sensitivity to different carriers brings and the importance of kurtosis as an indicator of non-Gaussian diffusion dynamics.

-While it is clear that trap states are the dominant parameter in determining the evolution of excess kurtosis, Auger recombination is known to play an important role in TMDCs at higher excitation densities \cite{kulig_exciton_2018}\cite{perea-causin_exciton_2019}.
-To elucidate how Auger recombination influences excess kurtosis in WSe2, we perform TScM for increasing laser fluences, varying from 16 $\mathrm{\mu J/cm^2}$ to 136 $\mathrm{\mu J/cm^2}$.
+While it is clear that long-lived states are the dominant factor in determining the evolution of excess kurtosis, Meitner-Auger recombination is known to play an important role in TMDCs at higher excitation densities \cite{kulig_exciton_2018}\cite{perea-causin_exciton_2019}.
+To elucidate how Meitner-Auger recombination additionally affects the excess kurtosis in \ce{WSe2}, we perform TScM for increasing laser fluences, varying from 16 $\mathrm{\mu J/cm^2}$ to 136 $\mathrm{\mu J/cm^2}$.
 These experiments were performed at a repetition rate of 5 MHz.
 As can be seen in Figure \ref{fig3}a, the increasing excitation density has a distinct effect on the kurtosis, reducing the early time excess kurtosis as fluence increases.
 This trend is qualitatively consistent with our numerical simulations (Figure \ref{fig2}b), which also show a rapid decrease in early-time kurtosis.
-To corroborate that this trend originates from Auger recombination, we calculated the total contrast intensity by integrating the signal across all pump-probe delays for each fluence.
+To corroborate that this trend originates from Meitner-Auger recombination, we calculated the total contrast intensity by integrating the signal across all pump-probe delays for each fluence.
 The results (Figure\ref{fig3}b) reveal a clear transition from linear growth at low fluences ($<$10 $\mathrm{\mu J/cm^{2}}$) to a sublinear regime at higher fluences, indicating a saturating behavior characteristic of Auger-mediated exciton decay.